 Using the Ridgid R9000K 12V Drill/Impact Driver Kit

-Okay, so you picked up this kit (or are thinking about picking up this kit) for $119 at the Home Depot.
+Okay, so you picked up this kit (or are thinking about picking up this kit) for $129.99.
 My goal this time around is to look at some of the complaints I’ve read about.
 I will share some thoughts from my experience, though.

 First, the drill specs to 1500 RPM and it averages 1435 RPM on our tachometer.
 Using a 1/2″ twist bit, it holds onto an average of 1088 RPM—one of just 3 models to stay above the 1000 RPM mark.
 It holds its own with a 3/4″ auger bit as well, only dropping to 902 RPM.

 While the 400 in-lbs torque specs are high, it settles in the middle of the group at 104 in-lbs.

 The impact driver sits in the shadow of Milwaukee’s M12 Fuel that dominated our performance testing in this class.
 Ridgid’s 239 RPM average is decent compared to most but pales in comparison to Milwaukee’s 397 RPM.

 It’s a similar story in torque.
 Ridgid’s 301 in-lbs of fastening torque and 600 in-lbs of breakaway torque are pretty far behind the leaders’ 804 in-lbs and 1680 in-lbs, respectively.

 One of the great things about 12V kits is lighter weight and more controlled one-handed fastening.
 18V/20V tools often have enough torque to rip your arm off if you’re not prepared for it.
 There are plenty of shoulder, elbow, wrist injuries to prove it.
 One thing I was impressed with by both tools in the R9000K kit is that I was able to handle my tasks easily with one hand.
 There was power to spare, but not so much that one-handed fastening duties were in danger of being out of control.